12-hour clock: History and use

-The Romans also used a 12-hour clock: daylight was divided into 12 equal hours (thus hours having varying length throughout the year) and the night was divided into four watches.
+The ancient Romans also used a 12-hour clock: daylight and nighttime were each divided into 12 equal intervals (of varying duration according to the season).
+The nighttime hours were grouped into four watches (vigiliae).

 The first mechanical clocks in the 14th century, if they had dials at all, showed all 24 hours using the 24-hour analog dial, influenced by astronomers' familiarity with the astrolabe and sundial and by their desire to model the Earth's apparent motion around the Sun.
 In Northern Europe these dials generally used the 12-hour numbering scheme in Roman numerals but showed both a.m. and p.m. periods in sequence.
 This is known as the double-XII system and can be seen on many surviving clock faces, such as those at Wells and Exeter.

 Elsewhere in Europe, numbering was more likely to be based on the 24-hour system (I to XXIV).
-The 12-hour clock was used throughout the British empire.
+The 12-hour clock was used throughout the British Empire.

 During the 15th and 16th centuries, the 12-hour analog dial and time system gradually became established as standard throughout Northern Europe for general public use.
 The 24-hour analog dial was reserved for more specialized applications, such as astronomical clocks and chronometers.

 Most analog clocks and watches today use the 12-hour dial, on which the shorter hour hand rotates once every 12 hours and twice in one day.
 Some analog clock dials have an inner ring of numbers along with the standard 1-to-12 numbered ring.
 The number 12 is paired either with a 00 or a 24, while the numbers 1 through 11 are paired with the numbers 13 through 23, respectively.
 This modification allows the clock to also be read in 24-hour notation.
 This kind of 12-hour clock can be found in countries where the 24-hour clock is preferred.